Shafay Hussain

 Chaudhry Shafay Hussain is a Pakistani politician who is the current Provincial Minister of Punjab for Trade, in office since March 2024 and has been a Member of the Provincial Assembly of the Punjab since 23 February 2024.
-He is son of Shujaat Hussain.
+He is the son of former Prime Minister of Pakistan, Shujaat Hussain.

 Political career

 In the 2024 Pakistani general election, Pakistan Muslim League (N) (PML-N) did not fielded any candidate against Hussain of Pakistan Muslim League (Q) (PML-Q]) in Constituency PP-31 Gujrat-V. PML-N cadres in Gujrat vehemently criticized the party's decision not to nominate former Gujrat mayor and PML-N former MPA Haji Nasir Mahmood for the 2024 election.
 According to a report, Hussain consistently criticized the Mahmood in his speeches.
 Despite Shafay's statements expressing his disinterest in such favor from the PML-N, the PML-N leadership refrained from allowing its local leaders in Gujrat to contest the election, even independently.
 This led the PML-N to encounter a significant risk of losing its stronghold in Gujrat as it faced a gradual decline in local support.

 He was elected to the Provincial Assembly of the Punjab from Constituency PP-31 Gujrat-V as a candidate of PML-Q in 2024 Pakistani general election.
 He secured 64,132 votes and defeated PTI-backed candidate Mudassir Machyana, who received 48,311 votes.
 His uncle Chaudhry Pervez Elahi alleged Hussain of election rigging, stating Shafay should return the mandate of the people of Gujrat.